-175.51(b) Personnel Requirements (Competency Assessment)
+Rule 175.51(b) Personnel requirements: Competency Assessment

 A certificated AIS organisation is required to have procedures for assessing the competency of personnel who are authorised by the organisation to check, edit and publish aeronautical information.
-These procedures should include the levels of training, qualification, and experience that is necessary to ensure the safe and expeditious publication of that information.
+These procedures should include the levels of training, qualification, and experience that are necessary to ensure the safe and expeditious publication of that information.